jasminsc16/jasminsc16/README.md

 -->

-- 👯 I work with early-stage brands on competitive intelligence and positioning strategy, and I’m also interested in Strategy & Operations, GTM Analytics, and Competitive Intelligence roles.
-If you’re looking to sharpen your competitive positioning or have a role where I can put these skills to work, let’s connect.
+- 👯 I help early-stage brands figure out their competitive position and GTM strategy.
+Also interested in Strategy & Ops and Competitive Intelligence roles
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jasmin-cooper-a4a0941b7/) or email me: jasmin.s.cooper(@)gmail.com (remove parentheses, they are there to prevent spam 🤖.)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jasmin-cooper-a4a0941b7/) or email me: jasmin.s.cooper[@]gmail.com (remove brackets, they are there to prevent spam bots from invading my inbox 🤖)
-- ⚡ Fun fact: I'm currently learning Spanish and aim to develop professional fluency to be able to work with a wider range of brands/individuals.
+- ⚡ Fun fact: Currently learning Spanish (because English-only feels limiting in 2025 🌎)